Terralego/django-geostore-routing/doc/routing.rst

   INSTALLED_APPS = (
     ...
     "geostore",
-    "geostore.routing",
+    "geostore_routing",
     ...
   )

 Settings up
 -----------

-pgRouting needs to update a table that contains all linestring to create topological connection.
+pgRouting needs to update a table that contains all linestring to create topological connections.
 You need to execute a command to create topology at first.
 Once, after every feature update topology will be automatically updated.

 Commands